 Entrance gate and fence in the Zakopane style

 Integration with nature: Buildings are often situated and designed in harmony with the natural landscape, emphasizing a deep connection with the environment and landscape.

-Functional Aesthetics: While strikingly beautiful, the structures are also functional, designed to withstand the region's harsh climatic conditions.
+Functional aesthetics: While strikingly beautiful, the structures are also functional, designed to withstand the region's harsh climatic conditions.

+Entrance gate and fence in the Zakopane style